How to remove condensation inside a car

 How to dehumidify a car and remove damp

-If a lot of moisture has built up inside your car, then you’ll need to dry it out to avoid problems with condensation and mould in the future.
-Here are some tips to dehumidify your car:
+If a lot of moisture has built up inside your car, you’ll need to dry it out to avoid problems with condensation and mould in the future.
+Here are some tips on how to dehumidify your car:

 Air out your vehicle

-The best way to remove damp and prevent mould in your car is to air it out.
-If it’s a mild day with no chance of rain, open the windows and doors for as long as you can – if it’s safe to do so – but don’t leave your vehicle unattended.
+The best way to remove damp and prevent mould in your car is to ventilate it.
+If it’s a mild day with no chance of rain, open the windows and doors for as long as you can.
+Just remember not to leave your vehicle unattended.

 If moisture appears while you’re driving, crack a window open if it’s dry outside or turn on the air conditioning if it’s raining.